orbeon/orbeon-forms-doc/form-runner/feature/automatic-calculations-dependencies.md

 It is therefore important to compute calculated and initial values in an order based on the *dependencies* of that value, not just in the order in which the controls appear in the form.
 This is very similar to what happens in a spreadsheet.

+Form Runner supports dependencies of calculated and initial values when the associated formulas refer to other controls via *variables* (such as `$units`, where `units` is the *name* of a control on the form).

 ## Availability

-[SINCE Orbeon Forms 4.10]

-Form Runner supports dependencies of calculated and initial values when the associated formulas refer to other controls via *variables* (such as `$units`, where `units` is the *name* of a control on the form).

-This is done by adding the `xxf:analysis.calculate="true"` attribute on the first model of the form, via the "Edit Source" feature as there was no user interface for this settings yet.

 [SINCE Orbeon Forms 2018.1]

-Orbeon Forms add an user interface option to enable and disable automatic calculations dependencies in the "Form Settings" dialog.
+Orbeon Forms features a user interface option to enable and disable automatic calculations dependencies in the "Form Settings" dialog.

-In addition, for new form definitions, the "Automatic Calculations Dependencies" option is enabled by default starting with Orbeon Forms 2018.1.
+In addition, for *new form definitions*, the "Automatic Calculations Dependencies" option is enabled by default starting with Orbeon Forms 2018.1.

 _NOTE: Existing form definitions which do not have the `xxf:analysis.calculate="true"` attribute set in the form definition source are not automatically upgraded to enable automatic calculations dependencies.
 You must enable dependencies explicitly in the "Form Settings" dialog._

 ![Form Options](../../form-builder/images/form-settings-form-options.png)

+[SINCE Orbeon Forms 4.10]

+The feature was available for the first time with Orbeon Forms 4.10, but without a user interface.
+With such older versions of Orbeon Forms, you enable the feature by adding the `xxf:analysis.calculate="true"` attribute on the first model of the form, via "Edit Source".

 ## Renaming of controls and formulas